rogue7373/SCRIBE/README.md

 1. Install pyperclip.
 In the command line window type in pip install pyperclip --trusted-host pypi.org --trusted-host files.pythonhosted.org
 2. Then, install tzdata.
 In the command line window type in pip install tzdata --trusted-host pypi.org --trusted-host files.pythonhosted.org
+3. Then, install flet.
+In the command line window type in pip install flet --trusted-host pypi.org --trusted-host files.pythonhosted.org

 Windows:
 If you're using Windows, you will also need auto-py-to-exe.
 To install, using the command line window type in pip install auto-py-to-exe --trusted-host pypi.org --trusted-host files.pythonhosted.org